snowplow/documentation/docs/pipeline-components-and-applications/iglu/iglu-clients/ruby-client/index.md

 sidebar_position: 60
 ---

-This page refers to version 0.2.0 of the Iglu Ruby client.

 ## Overview

 The [Iglu Ruby client](https://github.com/snowplow/iglu-ruby-client) allows you to resolve JSON Schemas from embedded and remote repositories.